informatik-mannheim/gcatbase/README.md

 ![Genetic Code Analysis Toolkit Logo](./man/resources/bio/gcat/logo.png?raw=true)

+This package is part of a family of packages:

+ * [gcatbase](https://github.com/informatik-mannheim/gcatbase) as the base package for all other GCAT packages.
+ * [gcatcirc](https://github.com/informatik-mannheim/gcatcirc) for the analysis of circular codes.
+ * [gcatconductance](https://github.com/informatik-mannheim/gcatconductance) for the analysis of the robustness of a genetic code against point mutations.

 ## Installation
 `gcatbase` is available for R version 4.1 or higher.
 It requires a [Rust](https://www.rust-lang.org/) 1.57 (or later) compiler installed on your machine.
 Furthermore the current version of devtools has to be installed on your computer.
 If you are using Microsoft Windows, then you need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).